kastman/fitz/doc/source/tutorial_nwlabs.rst

   nitool lookup CsaImage.MosaicRefAcqTimes -i 0,0,0,0 $img  # interleaved & slice_order
   >  [0.0, 1292.50000001, 77.49999998, 1370.0, ...
 2435.0, 1217.5]

+Note that RepetitionTime is in milliseconds, so convert it to seconds in the experiment file.

+The "Mosaic" in these header keys refers to the way that multiple 2D slices are saved in a single dicom file - they're stored as one big 2D image and sliced up when they are converted to nifti.
+When you see "Mosaic" you can just think of a single volume.

-Be sure to convert RepetitionTime to seconds.
-Also, the Mosaic Acquisition Times tell you that A) the slice order was interleaved (the times are not sequential) and that the order was increasing - slice 0 is also time 0 (the start of the TR), instead of time 2435 (the end of the TR).
+The Mosaic Acquisition Times tell you that A) the slice order was interleaved (the times are not sequential) and that the order was increasing - slice 0 is also time 0 (the start of the TR), instead of time 2435 (the end of the TR).
 (The ``-i 0,0,0,0`` simply asks for the reference times of the first, representative volume).

+One additional caveat when using the Parameter pdf sheet instead of pulling directly from the images is that the *Multi-slice mode* of option is **always** set to "Interleaved", even when slices are acquired sequentially.
+The correct value to look at is the *Series* value directly below it, which will either be "interleaved", "ascending" or "descending".
+Additional slicetiming info is at `Harvard CBS FAQ slice info`_.

 For more info on viewing the metadata in a nifti header, see ``nitool dump -h``, ``nitool -h``, or `looking up dicomstack metadata`_.
 Also note that the